Server-side encryption of Azure Disk Storage

 To revoke access to customer-managed keys, see Azure Key Vault PowerShell and Azure Key Vault CLI.
 Revoking access effectively blocks access to all data in the storage account, as the encryption key is inaccessible by Azure Storage.

 You can choose to enable automatic key rotation to the latest key version.
 A disk references a key via its disk encryption set.
 When you enable automatic rotation for a disk encryption set, the system will automatically update all managed disks, snapshots, and images referencing the disk encryption set to use the new version of the key within one hour.
 To learn how to enable customer-managed keys with automatic key rotation, see Set up an Azure Key Vault and DiskEncryptionSet with automatic key rotation.

 Virtual Machines will not be rebooted during automatic key rotation.

 For now, customer-managed keys have the following restrictions:

 - If this feature is enabled for a disk with incremental snapshots, it can't be disabled on that disk or its snapshots.
 To work around this, copy all the data to an entirely different managed disk that isn't using customer-managed keys.
 You can do that with either the Azure CLI or the Azure PowerShell module.

 - Only software and HSM RSA keys of sizes 2,048-bit, 3,072-bit and 4,096-bit are supported, no other keys or sizes.

 - HSM keys require the premium tier of Azure Key vaults.

-- Snapshots created from disks that are encrypted with server-side encryption and customer-managed keys must be encrypted with the same customer-managed keys.
+- For Ultra Disks and Premium SSD v2 disks only: Snapshots created from disks that are encrypted with server-side encryption and customer-managed keys must be encrypted with the same customer-managed keys.